yaagl/yet-another-anime-game-launcher/README.md

 ## Policy

 Please don't link to this repository.
-If you really want to share it with people, just tell the project name __Yaagl__ and where to find (Github!) but __don't share an one-click link__ unless it's a private message.
+If you really want to share it with people, just tell the project name __Yaagl__ and where to find (Github!) but __don't share/disclose the link__ unless it's a private message.

 Do __not__ provide any forms of tutorial for _how to use Yaagl_ on public channels.
+(If you really want to do that, ask the project owner for permission first.)

 Do __not__ mention the real name of the game or the game company, in code commits, issues, pr or dicussions.
 Use _The Anime Game_ or _The Anime Company_ instead.